Xandetds/machine-learning-introduction/notes.md

 if we find any abnormalities (happens often in the real world), like differences in measuring units or maybe too much outliers

+### k-Nearest Neighbors
+We give the machine a new example for it to label, so it puts the example in the dataframe given in the training data, close to the ones with similar measurements, and counts **k** numbers of distance from the place the example is, and generalizes by counting the labels in the other entities, giving our example the same label
 ---

 ## Chapter 2